Why plan ahead?

 Many times incapacity comes first, but sometimes life doesn't go that way and the end happens quickly.
 In addition to dealing with grief, the remaining folks are left with hundreds of questions: what to do?
 The information you provide to include in your plan will be awaiting a future need to answer those important questions.

 Sometimes, people think that by adding one or more of their children as "partners" on their home and/or account ownership, they have solved the problem.
-That's nice, but .... what may have then happened is creating a major tax hit that could have been avoided with a trust.
+That's nice, but .... what may have happened by doing that is creating a major tax problem for your children that could have been avoided with a trust.

 Another interesting point: if an attorney has told you that you don't have enough for a trust, why would they say that?
-Did you know that an attorney will make somewhere around ten to twenty times as much from an estate by escorting that estate through probate as compared to what a trust would cost?
-And it may take a year or longer, "running it through probate."
+Did you know that an attorney could make ten times as much or more from an estate by escorting that estate through probate as compared to what a trust would cost?